ECC-BFMC/Documentation/source/hardwareimprovements.rst

     * Developing / improving mechanical skills;
     * Lower friction - involving lower current consumption;
     * Driving smoothness;
-    * Low chance of getting the car stuck when cornering .
+    * Low chance of getting the car stuck when cornering.

 **Can this part be skipped?**

-This tutorial can be skipped because there is already a PID algorithm implemented on the Nucleo board for running the car into the “constant speed” mode, meaning that even if the car tends to get stuck (based on the signals received from the encoder) the car’s speed will be automatically adjusted and therefore the problem is overcome.
-Pay attention as the car is not mandatory to run in the “constant speed” driving mode.
-It may also run in the “constant power consumption” mode, where any friction or physical tension will result in decreasing the car’s speed or even in the situation of the car being stuck.
+The given car kit has an already implemented PID control, which means driving in a “constant speed” mode, meaning that even if the car tends to get stuck (based on the signals received from the encoder) the car’s speed will be automatically adjusted and therefore the problem of the smoothness is eliminated (at least partially).
+The car, by default, runs in “constant power consumption” mode, where any friction or physical tension will result in decreasing the car’s speed or even in the situation of the car being stuck.
+Nevertheless, in both situations, a hardware care for the chassys is always welcomed :).

 **What tools do I need?**